Cache-Aided Interference Management in Partially Connected Linear Networks: System Model

 Consider a database consisting of $N$ files ($N\ge K$), denoted by $\{W_0,W_1\cdots,W_{N-1}\}$, each of size $F$ bits.
-Each transmitter and receiver can cache at most $M_TF$ bits and $M_R F$ bits, respectively, where $M_T,M_R\le N$.
-The \textit{normalized cache sizes} at each transmitter and receiver are defined, respectively, as
+Each transmitter and receiver can cache at most $\mu_TNF$ bits and $\mu_RN F$ bits from the database, respectively, where $\mu_T\in[0,1]$ and $\mu_R\in[0,1]$ are the \textit{normalized cache sizes} at each transmitter and receiver, respectively.

-We focus on the cache size region $\mu_T\ge \frac{1}{L}$ and $\mu_R\ge0$.
-This means that the accumulated cache memories at any $L$ transmitters are large enough to collectively store the entire database.